sensu/sensu-docs/content/sensu-go/5.0/getting-started/sample-app.md

 Create a new dashboard using the InfluxDB datasource to see live metrics from the dummy app.

 ## Collecting Kubernetes metrics
-Now that we have a pipeline set up to send metrics, we can easily create a check that collects Prometheus metrics from Kubernetes and connect it to the pipeline.
+Now that we have a pipeline set up to send metrics, we can create a check that collects Prometheus metrics from Kubernetes and connect it to the pipeline.

+Deploy a Sensu agent sidebar for Kubernetes.

+{{< highlight shell >}}
+kubectl apply -f go/deploy/sensu-agent-daemonset.yaml
+{{< /highlight >}}

-Create a check to collect Prometheus metrics from Kubernetes that uses the `prometheus-collector` asset and the `influxdb` handler.
+Then create a check to collect Prometheus metrics from Kubernetes that uses the `prometheus-collector` asset and the `influxdb` handler.

 {{< highlight shell >}}
 sensuctl create -f go/config/checks/kube-state-prometheus.yaml